-As the symphony was making its way around Europe one its more notable destinations before it became associated with Vienna and Paris was in the German town of Mannheim.
-In the mid-1700's Mannheim was one of the most active musical centers in Europe and its orchestra had developed a reputation as one of Europe's finest under Bohemian composer Johann Stamitz.
+As the symphony was making its way around Europe, one of its more notable destinations, before it became associated with Vienna and Paris, was in the German town of Mannheim.
+In the mid-1700s, Mannheim was one of the most active musical centers in Europe, and its orchestra had developed a reputation as one of Europe's finest under Bohemian composer Johann Stamitz.

-Stamitz also contributed to the growth of the symphony by being the first composer to start regularly composing 4 movement symphonies.
-The extra movement he added was the minuet and trio which he would place as the third movement before concluding his symphonies with a Presto finale.
+Stamitz also contributed to the growth of the symphony by being the first composer to start regularly composing four-movement symphonies.
+The extra movement he added was the minuet and trio, which he would place as the third movement before concluding his symphonies with a Presto finale.

 The Symphony and Joseph Haydn